I’m embarrassed to admit this, but full transparency is what we offer around here.

-My mother-in-law loved plants which were easy to propagate.
+My mother-in-law loved plants that were easy to propagate.
 She wanted to spend as little money as possible but have plenty of plants.

 Hard to Kill Plants – Fruits

-You may have been under the impression fruit plants require a ton of work.
+You may have been under the impression fruit plants require a lot of work.
 They do need to be well cared for when you start to grow them.

 However, once they’re established, they’ll produce without much help from you.

 Here are the fruits which are great during a busy season:

 1. Fruit Trees

 When fruit trees are well established, they take care of themselves in most cases.
 There’s little need to water or fertilize them.
 If you fail to treat for bugs, it’ll obviously harm your harvest.
 Pruning is a good idea for most years as well.